MiKatt/openSTARS/README.md

 #> Deriving streams from DEM...
 #> Calculating stream topology...
 ```
 An existing stream network (if provided to `import_data` before) can be burnt into the DEM to force the streams derived from the DEM to the existing one.
-Additionally, other specifications on how the streams shall be created can be provided (see `?derive_streams` and  [r.stream.extract](https://grass.osgeo.org/grass73/manuals/r.stream.extract.html) for details).
+Additionally, other specifications on how the streams shall be created can be provided (see `?derive_streams` and the GRASS function  [r.stream.extract](https://grass.osgeo.org/grass72/manuals/r.stream.extract.html) for details).

 ```r